Chandrakiran1506/age-and-gender-detection-using-OpenCV/README.md

 SCOPE:

 To predict the age, we are going to use a convolutional neural network (CNN) architecture.
 This CNN uses 3 convolutional layers and 2 fully connected layers with one final output layer.
+We run the application via visual studio code
 This problem can be considered as a classification problem instead of regression.
 The reason being estimating the exact age using regression is a challenging task.
 Even human beings cannot predict age just by looking at the face.
 So, we will try to predict the age in an age group like in 20 – 30 or 30-40 and so on.
 It is tough to predict the age of a person from a single image as perceived age depends upon many factors.

 Modules used in this project
 OpenCV: As the name suggests, OpenCV is an open-source Computer Vision library.
 OpenCV is capable of processing real-time images and videos with analytical capabilities.
 It supports deep learning frameworks like TensorFlow, Pytorch, and Caffe.